nanostudio-org/nano_photos_provider2/README.md

 .  | allowOrigins | "*" | list of allowed domain (CORS)
 .  | | | Example: allowOrigins = "http://nanogallery2.nanostudio.org|https://nano.gallery"

-*: after changing any of these values, please delete all `_thumbnails` folder to refresh the cached data.
+*: after changing any of these values, please delete all `_thumbnails` folders to refresh the cached data.

 <br />